 It all started a few years ago, when I saw an Inspector Lewis episode that included a person who was giving totally-false walking tours of Oxford, talking about alligators in the river and such.
 I was enchanted by the idea of a Walking Tour as a work of fiction.
 After a little research I found 230 Miles of Love, a comedic audio tour that you download to your car navigation system and enjoy as you drive the M6 in the UK.

 Meanwhile, on our travels over the years, Linda and I have experienced countless walking tours of Cathedrals, castles, ancient town walls, etc. One day it struck me: what would a historical walking tour in the next century, of a town near our home look like?
-What would a reenactment such as Colonial Williamsburg look like to an 18th century resident of Williamsburg?
+What would a reenactment such as Colonial Williamsburg look like to an 18th century resident of Williamsburg? …inspired a bit by the farcical book, Motel of the Mysteries, which illustrates a far-future amateur archaeologist’s comically-misinformed interpretation of a modern motel, I began.

 I created the walking tour to run like 230 Miles of Love, where each track would be triggered by the listener entering a new location in the tour.
 Unfortunately, I haven’t found a platform I can put this tour on, so the audio languished for years.

-Last week I found my new vehicle: YouTube, via ShotCut.
+Recently I found my new vehicle: YouTube, via ShotCut.
 ShotCut is an Open Source, cross-platform video editor that’s easy to use, yet fully featured.
 It took me less than a day to learn what I needed of ShotCut and to assemble my audio tracks and photos into a video.

 So I’ve converted my walking tour into a talking slide show, to give you a rough idea of what the walking tour would feel like as you walk around downtown Hillsboro.
 Enjoy.